arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 we were lucky that the day was always a `2` digits number, and the year always a `4` digits one.
 Here we are facing a new challenge: how to parse an integer with an unknown number of digits?
-This require a new tool in our toolbelt.
-Which we will cover in the next chapter.
-Let's close this one with one last twist: let's invent the notion of lifting functions.
+This require a new tool in our toolbelt, something giving our parsers the ability to *try* a parsing, and to eventually recover from a failure.
+We will cover exactly this in the next chapter.
+Let's close this one with one last twist: let's invent the notion of *lifting functions*.

 ## Lift
-We learnt that a function taking values can be applied to parsers of those values by the means of replacing the pseudo-operator white-space with `<!>` and `<*>` like this:
+We learnt that a function taking values can be applied to parsers of those values by the means of replacing the  white-space pseudo-operator with `<!>` and `<*>` like this:

 ```fsharp